Do I have to upload a PDF for KDP print?

 4D) **If bleed is enabled, your image content must actually bleed.**

-• Extend bleed-edge artwork beyond trim and confirm PDF page size includes bleed.
+• Extend artwork past the trim line and make sure the PDF page size includes bleed.

 5A) **Embed fonts before PDF export.**